Susan Doran

-Susan Michelle Doran FRHistS (née Savitt; born 7 February 1948) is a British historian whose primary studies surround the reign of Elizabeth I, in particular the theme of marriage and succession.
+Susan Michelle Doran FRHistS (née Savitt; born 7 February 1948) is an English historian whose primary studies surround the reign of Elizabeth I, in particular the theme of marriage and succession.
 She has published and edited sixteen books, notably Elizabeth I and Religion, 1558–1603, Monarchy and Matrimony and Queen Elizabeth I, the last part of the British Library's Historic Lives series.

 Doran is Professor of Early Modern British History at the University of Oxford and Senior Research Fellow at Jesus College.
 She was a Fellow of St Benet's Hall prior to its closure in 2022.

+Early life

+Doran was born in London and, with her sister and grandmother, attended South Tottenham synagogue weekly and during High Holy Days as a child.
+Her father was involved in the Association of Jewish Ex-Servicemen and Women.

 Academic career

 Doran read History at St Anne's College, Oxford before obtaining a PGCE and beginning a teaching career at St Paul's Girls' School in Hammersmith.
 In 1977 Doran completed a PhD at University College London, with her thesis being a political biography of Thomas Radclyffe, 3rd Earl of Sussex.
 Beginning in 1986 she taught early modern British and European history at St Mary's University College in Strawberry Hill, serving as head of the History Department for several years.
 When she left the college in 2001, she was Reader in History.

 Doran returned to the University of Oxford as a lecturer at Christ Church in 2002.
 In 2004 she was elected a Fellow of St Benet's Hall, Oxford, and in 2009 was elected a Senior Research Fellow at Jesus College, Oxford.
 In 2016 the university awarded her the title of Professor of Early Modern British History.
 In 2018 Doran served as acting Master of St Benet's Hall while Werner Jeanrond was on sabbatical.

 Doran is a Fellow of the Royal Historical Society and an Honorary Fellow of the Historical Association.